Dll functions exported by QM

 These functions also can be used with memory that is allocated or will be freed by str variables.
 For this purpose don't use malloc and other functions from msvcrt.dll, because QM uses other memory allocation functions.

-#QmKeyCodeToVK $qmkey int*virtualkey ;;Returns number of characters eaten.
+#QmKeyCodeToVK $qmkey int&vk ;;Returns number of characters eaten.

 Converts from QM key code (string) to Windows virtual-key code (integer). qmkey may contain more than one QM key code.
-The function stores virtual-key code of the first QM key code into the int variable whose address is vk, and returns number of parsed characters (eg 3 for F12). vk will be 0 if qmkey is invalid.
+The function stores virtual-key code of the first QM key code into variable vk, and returns number of parsed characters (eg 3 for F12).
+If qmkey is invalid, vk receives 0.

 Converts virtual-key code to QM key code.